ucb-rit/slurm-banking-plugins/README.md

 ```

 ### Help/Debugging
-- The plugins log errors to the slurmd (spank plugin), and slurmctld (job submit and job completion plugins) logs.
-You can filter for their output by grepping for `\_bank`.
+- The plugins log errors to the slurmd (spank plugin) and slurmctld (job submit and job completion plugins) logs.
+You can filter for their output by grepping for `_bank`.
 - For a working example installation, refer to [the Docker files](docker).

 ## Developing